agathevld/Maths-Modelling-Predict-the-5000m-Race-Winner-of-the-2024-Paris-Olympic-Games/README.md

 ## Acknowledgements

-We would like to thank University College Dublin and our mentors for their support and guidance throughout this project.
+We would like to thank University College Dublin and specifically our professor Dr Sarp Akcay for his support and guidance throughout this project.